 Hanbury and Marshall (1899) regarded the species as being very common in fields, waysides, etc. and to be found across the county.
 They gave specific record details for a number of varieties, but because of the number of named varieties and the existence of intermediates between them, these are no longer regarded as having much taxonomic significance.
 Philp (1982) gives 286 tetrads in which the species was found during the period 1971-80; it was considered to be locally frequent in arable fields and woodland rides.
 There were distribution gaps in the Hoo peninsula, Sheppey, north east Kent (Thanet and environs), Romney Marsh and TQ74 and TQ84 in the low Weald.
 These gaps were still substantially present in Philp (2010) in which, however, only 170 tetrads were recorded for 1991-2005.
 It was then said to be a plant found in woodland rides and open wet areas within woods, 'Also as a weed of arable fields where it has become less frequent in recent years'.
-This last point was reinforced by the 1990-2005 distribution map (given here with kind permission of the later Eric Philp and the Kent Field Club) plotting records against the density of woodland cover (as shown in shades of green).
+This last point was reinforced by the 1991-2005 distribution map (given here with kind permission of the later Eric Philp and the Kent Field Club) plotting records against the density of woodland cover (as shown in shades of green).

-Records for 2000-16 show a similar pattern, but with only 105 tetrads, represented by 119 monads or 1km squares, which are the recording units adopted for this species in the register and are shown on the accompanying 2000-15 distribution map.
-The map also shows metropolitan vc16 (not covered by Philp 1982 or 2010), which is another area apparently lacking recent records.
-The apparent decline generally evidenced from 1971-80 to 1991-2005 may well be continuing, although the survey period from 2010 is perhaps short for
+Records for 2010-20 show a similar pattern, but with only 156 tetrads, represented by 195 monads or 1km squares, which are the recording units adopted for this species in the register and are shown on the accompanying 2010-20 distribution map.
+The map also shows metropolitan vc16 (not covered by Philp 1982 or 2010), which is another area apparently lacking many recent records.
+The apparent decline generally evidenced from 1971-80 to 1991-2005 may well be continuing.